gvwilson/thirdbit/src/talks/speaking.md

 ### Speaker honorarium

-- For for-profit conferences/events and for-profit companies, I ask for CAD $1500-3000.
-- Or CAD $500-1000 if you will donate twice the difference to a mutually-agreed charity.
-  (This usually works out to roughly the same total cost for you thanks to tax write-downs.)
+- The invitation must include a ticket for the full event (i.e., I will decline invitations that require me to pay to register for the event).
 - If there are multiple speakers, we must all be paid equally.
-  I do not support celebrity speakers getting paid more.
+  I do not support celebrity speakers being paid more.
-- I usually waive my fee for not-for-profit/community events where tickets are free or very low priced.
+- I may at my discretion waive my fee for not-for-profit/community events whose tickets are free or very low priced.

-### Ticket to full event

-- As [Tatiana says][tatiana], you wouldn't think it would be necessary to spell this out…

 ## Logistics